Injury to feelings award

 - How senior the person found to be discriminating was

 It is understandably difficult for tribunals to attribute a financial value to the claimant's injury to feelings.
 To assist tribunals the Court of Appeal previously set out guidance for quantifying awards for injury to feelings, known as the Vento guidelines.
 Injury to feelings awards fall within one of three bands:- the bottom, middle or top.

 The bottom band is for the less serious cases such as one off or isolated incidents.
 The middle band is for cases which are more serious than those that fall into the lowest band but do not meet the criteria for the highest band.
 The highest band is for very serious cases, such as those where there has been an extended campaign of harassment over a long period of time.
 Each band has a fixed range of awards which may be made and these have been adjusted over the years to take inflation into account.

-Awards of over £42,900 will only be made in very exceptional cases.
-The bands will be reviewed in March 2019 and annually thereafter.
+Awards of over £45,000 will only be made in very exceptional cases.
+The bands are reviewed annually in March.